EricssonBroadcastServices/iOSClientExposurePlayback/Documentation/simple-player.md

         /// This will configure the player with the `SessionToken` aquired in the specified `Environment` player = Player(environment: environment, sessionToken: sessionToken)

+        /// This will configure the player with the `SessionToken` aquired in the specified `Environment` & sends analytics events to a custom endpoint player = Player(environment: environment, sessionToken: sessionToken, analyticsBaseUrl: "analyticsBaseUrl")

         player.configure(playerView: playerView)
     }